ymcmrs/ICAMS/README.md

 Step 7: Interpolating SAR/InSAR tropospheric delays [Make sure you have [elevation](https://pypi.org/project/elevation/) available and download the gobal geoid data]

-This is research code provided to you "as is" with NO WARRANTIES OF CORRECTNESS.
-Use at your own risk.

 Citation: [Cao, Y.M., Jónsson, S., Li, Z.W., 2021, Advanced InSAR Tropospheric Corrections from Global Atmospheric Models that Incorporate Spatial Stochastic Properties of the Troposphere, Journal of geophysical research: solid earth, doi: 10.1029/2020JB020952](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020JB020952)